Cancer staging: Considerations

 Correct staging is critical because treatment (particularly the need for pre-operative therapy and/or for adjuvant treatment, the extent of surgery) is generally based on this parameter.
 Thus, incorrect staging would lead to improper treatment.

 For some common cancers the staging process is well-defined.
 For example, in the cases of breast cancer and prostate cancer, doctors routinely can identify that the cancer is early and that it has low risk of metastasis.
 In such cases, medical specialty professional organizations recommend against the use of PET scans, CT scans, or bone scans because research shows that the risk of getting such procedures outweighs the possible benefits.
 Some of the problems associated with overtesting include patients receiving invasive procedures, overutilizing medical services, getting unnecessary radiation exposure, and experiencing misdiagnosis.

 Pathologic

 Pathologic staging, where a pathologist examines sections of tissue, can be particularly problematic for two specific reasons: visual discretion and random sampling of tissue.
 "Visual discretion" means being able to identify single cancerous cells intermixed with healthy cells on a slide.
-Oversight of one cell can mean mistaging and lead to serious, unexpected spread of cancer.
+Oversight of one cell can mean misstaging and lead to serious, unexpected spread of cancer.
 "Random sampling" refers to the fact that lymph nodes are cherry-picked from patients and random samples are examined.
 If cancerous cells present in the lymph node happen not to be present in the slices of tissue viewed, incorrect staging and improper treatment can result.

 Current research

-New, highly sensitive methods of staging are in development.
-For example, the mRNA for GCC (guanylyl cyclase c), present only in the luminal aspect of intestinal epithelium, can be identified using molecular screening (RT-PCR) with a high degree of sensitivity and exactitude.
-Presence of GCC in any other tissue of the body represents colorectal metaplasia.
-Because of its high sensitivity, RT-PCR screening for GCC greatly reduces underestimation of disease stage.
-Researchers hope that staging with this level of precision will lead to more appropriate treatment and better prognosis.
-Furthermore, researchers hope that this same technique can be applied to other tissue-specific proteins.